 Our complaints procedure is also available for you to refer to in the unlikely event you are not satisfied with any aspect of our service.
 We are a friendly, client-focused company and welcome any feedback which we can use to improve the service we offer.

 We urge all guests to take out travel and medical insurance to cover all aspects of your stay.
-Below you will find a handy link to our International Student Insurance company, Endsleigh - the student specialists.
+Below you will find a helpful link to our International Student Insurance company, Endsleigh - the student specialists.

 And finally, our student guest terms and conditions.